peternewman22/BudgetTracker1.0/README.md

 Much work to go.

 ### Why no database?
-Embarasingly, I'm yet to learn how to use databases.
+Embarrassingly, I'm yet to learn how to use databases.
 My task for myself in this project so far is to learn to code a GUI.
 For now, reading and writing to json files will do.